Topics

 Storage Tanks

-Static Electricity: Spark between a steel weight used to keep a top filling hose and Ethyl Acetate tank.
+Static Electricity: Spark between a steel weight used with a top filling hose and Ethyl Acetate tank.
 Tank was grounded but flow thru non-conductive hose generated static and top filling caused vapor generation in top.
 Ground and bond all equipment + avoid top or free fall filling (Inert gas padding avoids air) + Use conductive materials

 Static Electricity: Spark around an internal floating roof of a gasoline tank